 TP-Link offers the best quality to price ratio and has widely available, easy to install, reliable network hardware in every one of the above equipment categories.

-The most common & useful of these are sold in Argos, Currys / PC World, D.I.D.
+The most common & useful of these are sold in Argos, Currys / PC World, Power City, D.I.D.
 Electrical, and Maplin.
 Anything less common is available quickly over the Internet from Ireland based Elara (West Dublin) and Amazon UK.

 Why can't you help us out in X (far outlying area of Dublin)?

 COSD is a zero-carbon business, which means travel by human-powered cycling and public transportation, and being close enough to monitor an intractable WiFi problem without incurring excessive call-out charges is an important part of that service commitment.

 This helps COSD to offer WiFi service & installation without call-out charges in Dublin 4 (Ballsbridge, Donnybrook, Merrion, Irishtown & Ringsend), Dublin 6 (Ranelagh, Rathmines), Dublin 2 and Dublin 8 (close to City Centre), Booterstown and nearby areas in Blackrock, and the inner parts of Dublin 14.